Frequency Domain Berry Curvature Effect on Time Refraction

-Then we investigate the on-shell Berry curvature fields, which are single-valued functions of $\omega$, as we present in Fig.~\ref{onshell_emf} along with the dispersion defined by Eq.~\eqref{onshell_condition}.
-Fig.~\ref{onshell_emf}(a) and Fig.~\ref{onshell_emf}(b) show the dispersion curves in the absence of an external magnetic field and for $\omega_{B}=1$, respectively.
-Note that in our dispersion plots, the horizontal and vertical axes are opposite to those commonly used in previous literature to make it easier to compare with the Berry curvature plotted as a function of frequency.
-Without the external magnetic field, one branch of the TE mode has a constant frequency $\omega_{p}$ (longitudinal), and the other branch is degenerate with the TM mode (transverse) \cite{PhysRevLett.134.183801}.
-In the presence of an external magnetic field, the TM dispersion remains unaffected, but the two branches of the TE mode hybridize with each other and open a gap, lifting the degeneracy between the TE and TM modes.
-The hybridization leads to non-zero Berry curvature.
-These Berry curvature fields are zero at $k=0$, corresponding to the frequency $\omega_{0}=1.618$.
-As the frequency increases, they reach a peak and then gradually decrease back to zero.
-The group velocity gradually increases and approaches the speed of light in vacuum, while the chirp rate decreases.
-The two parts of the anomalous velocity, $\Omega_{\mathbf{k} \omega} P$ and $\Omega_{\mathbf{k} t}$, are of the same order of magnitude, both around $10^{-3}c$ at maximum.
+Then we investigate Berry curvatures under the on-shell condition Eq.~\eqref{onshell_condition}, which are single-valued functions of $\omega$, as we present in Fig.~\ref{onshell_emf} along with the dispersion relation defined by Eq.~\eqref{onshell_condition}.
+Figs.~\ref{onshell_emf}(a) and~\ref{onshell_emf}(b) show the dispersion curves in the absence of $\mathbf{B_{0}}$ and for $\omega_{B}=1$, respectively.
+In our dispersion plots, the horizontal and vertical axes are opposite to those commonly used in the previous literature to make it easier to compare with the Berry curvature plotted as a function of frequency.
+When $\mathbf{B_{0}}=0$, one branch of the TE mode has a constant frequency $\omega_{p}$ (longitudinal), and the other branch is degenerate with the TM mode (transverse) \cite{PhysRevLett.134.183801}.
+Once $\mathbf{B_{0}}$ is turned on, the TM dispersion remains unaffected, but the two branches of the TE mode hybridize with each other and open a gap, lifting the degeneracy between the TE and TM modes.
+The hybridization leads to nonzero Berry curvatures which are zero at $k=0$, corresponding to the frequency $\omega_{0}=1.618\omega_{p}$ (the golden ratio) and reach a peak and then gradually decrease back to zero as the frequency increases.
+The group velocity gradually increases and approaches the speed of light in vacuum, while the chirp rate decreases with frequency.
+The two parts of the anomalous velocity, $\Omega_{\mathbf{k} \omega} P$ and $\Omega_{\mathbf{k} t}$, are of the same order of magnitude, both around $10^{-3}c$ at maximum in this setting.